-The difference between cream and ivory is largely a semantic one.
-When you are choosing paint or fabric colors for your house or decor for a wedding, you do need to gauge the degree of yellow in the white for either hue.
+The difference between cream color and ivory color is largely a semantic one.
+The main difference between ivory vs cream is in the subtle yellow hue found in each color.
+When you are choosing between the two for paint or fabric colors for your house or decor for a wedding, you do need to gauge the degree of yellow in the white.
 Avoid juxtaposing stark arctic white against either cream or ivory, unless you are dealing with a severely limited palette so that the white and off-white look like they are part a deliberate design choice.

-Cream paint in the kitchen sets the stage for traditional and rustic decor.
+A neutral cream color can be paired with multiple colors, ranging from subtle whites or beige to bold and bright hues.
+It works well with traditional styles in home decor.
+For example, a cream paint in the kitchen sets the stage for traditional and rustic decor.
 A soft, sun-tinted cream enamel on cabinets blends seamlessly with a satin or eggshell cream on the walls and trim.
-The shade enhances the natural warmth of wood -- on butcher block counter tops, in artisanal cutting boards hung on the wall like art on wide plank floors.
+The shade enhances the natural warmth of wood – on butcher block counter tops, in artisanal cutting boards hung on the wall like art on wide plank floors.
 Cream paint is the perfect foil for terra-cotta tile floors and shows off a Talavera tile backsplash.
 The one thing you can't do in this kitchen is keep the white appliances.
 White porcelain and enamel clash with smooth cream.
-Replace the stove and refrigerator with brushed aluminum or a retro appliance in colored enamel.
+Choose a brushed aluminum appliance or a retro enamel appliance finish instead.

-Cover sofas and chairs in ivory linen, hang raw-silk ivory curtains from ceiling to floor, muffle footsteps with a thick ivory oriental or an ivory Berber carpet.
+When comparing ivory vs cream, the main difference is in the yellow undertones.
+When comparing the difference between off white and ivory, the ivory color will be slightly darker.
+Ivory is not always darker than cream, but will have a slightly less noticeable yellow undertone.
+In home decor, the ivory color is best used to signify luxury.
+Think sofas and chairs in ivory linen, raw-silk ivory curtains from ceiling to floor, or muffled footsteps with a thick ivory oriental or an ivory Berber carpet.
 Paint the walls and ceiling flat ivory and sink into a room of utter luxury.
-Keep the sophisticated decor approach going over the holidays with mostly ivory banners and baubles.
+You can keep the sophisticated decor approach going over the holidays with ivory banners and baubles.
 Dust the real evergreen tree with artificial snow outside before you set it up and deck the branches with snow-white and antique ivory ornaments, punctuated by simple beads, fake icicles and garlands shot with silver and gold or made of glass.
-A mercury glass pedestal tureen on the mantel holds ivory and gold Christmas tree balls and creamy beeswax candles flicker softly at night in the pristine space.
+A mercury glass pedestal tureen on the mantel can hold ivory and gold Christmas tree balls.